-Today I am looking at guestbooks.
-It is a ubiquitous element of any weddings.
+Today, while i commuted to office, I decided to look at guestbooks ideas for my wedding.
 Traditionally, guest books are exactly what it is – books – where people write their well wishes and all… until some folks out there decide to break out of the norms and head for the unusual.
 Nowadays guestbooks come in all sorts of shape and sizes and some are not even books.
 Guests sign, type, print and tie their well wishes, all in the name of love.
-I am sharing some of my favourite guestbook ideas here.
+I am sharing some of my bookmarked ones here:

 Seriously, who can resist the charm of a vintage typewriter.
 It looks like it is most suited if one is going for a vintage or shabby chic wedding theme.
 But it also doubles up as a wonderful photo prop.
 I am thinking of getting some pastel coloured ones and rent them out or something.
 Wonder if there is any demand?
 Hmm…